 Our Eastern offices are located at Waterbeach (Cambridgeshire), Norwich (Norfolk), Rushden (Northamptonshire), and Witham (Essex).

-In 2018, we delivered £204m worth of projects ranging in value from £1m to £80m.
-These included projects for public bodies such as the University of Cambridge, Cambridgeshire County Council and the Education Funding Agency, as well as schemes for a variety of private clients.
+In 2019, we delivered £170m worth of projects ranging in value from £1m to £80m.
+These included projects for public bodies such as the Essex County Council, Cambridgeshire County Council and the Department for Education, as well as schemes for a variety of private clients.
 We are currently delivering projects for an even wider portfolio of clients.

 We have a truly collaborative approach to the construction process, and have built a reputation for delivering excellent customer service, minimising cost and risk, and driving innovation and quality.

 On Friday 22 February a ceremony was held to mark work being completed at the highest point of the new £25m Hythe Mills eight-storey student housing block in Colchester, Essex.
 Colchester Mayor, Peter Chillingworth, and Mayoress, Ann Chillingworth, joined developers...read more

 Following a £1.2m investment; the new purpose built library at Westcroft opened today, featuring a children’s section designed in the style of a knight’s castle and with new furniture throughout.
 Mayor of Milton Keynes, Martin Petchey, performed the ribbon cutting...read more